thoughtbot/dns/book/chapters/tools/whois.md

 whois: dentist.whois-servers.net: nodename nor servname provided, or not known
 ```

-It can't find the right server!
+It can't find the right server.
 Luckily the [root zone database](https://www.iana.org/domains/root/db) list all TLDs and their WHOIS server info.
 Clicking on the dentist domain gives up a bunch of information about the TLD and at the bottom, a WHOIS server: `whois.rightside.co`.
 Now we can make our WHOIS query using the `-h` option:

 ```
 $ whois -h whois.rightside.co donkey.dentist